heinhtetPS/Mothership-Down/README.md

 ## Technologies, Libraries, APIs

-Currently, I am aiming to write all logic in Javascript and most graphics being rendered in HTML5 Canvas via sprite sheets and sprite animation.
+Currently, I am aiming to write all logic in Javascript and most graphics being rendered in HTML5 Canvas.
+I'm hoping to incorporate spritesheets and sprite animation.

 ## Wireframes